 Polymerization – a chemical reaction involving the linkage of the molecules of a monomer to form large(r) molecules with a molecular weight greater than that of the original monomer.

 Crystallinity – crystalline polymers are those whose molecules are chemically and geometrically regular in structure.
 However, polymers are never fully crystalline, and should ideally be referred to as semi-crystalline polymers.
-Polyoxymethylene (POM), commonly called acetal, and polyamide (PA), commonly called nylon, are both examples of crystalline polymers.
+Polyoxymethylene (POM), commonly called acetal, and polyamide (PA), commonly called nylon, are both examples of semi-crystalline polymers.
 Acrylonitrile-butadiene-styrene (ABS), is an example of a non-crystalline, or amorphous, terpolymer.

 microphotograph of a cable tie, molded of unreinforced nylon

 note the crystalline structure at the bottom, and an amorphous layer along the upper edge